karan-pathak/sparql-to-cypher/README.md

     * Click on `Open Folder` and select the folder path
 * Run the `ConsoleCompiler.java` file with arguments `-f <path-to-sparql-query-file>`.
 For instance `-f examples/sparql_test.sparql`

+### Note
+* Currently the library is limited to simple sparql select queries.
+It will soon be extended to more complex ones.